p-saivenkat-0110/Voice_Assistant_with_Face-Recognition/README.md

   6) pygame
   7) PIL
   8) cv2
-* If not installed use 'pip install {module name}' command in terminal of vscode.
+* If not installed, use 'pip install {module name}' command in terminal of vscode to install them successfully.

 Projects Features:
 * General commands : The voice assistant recognizes the user's voice and responds to